The Famous Five aged over the course of their adventures – the humans,

 just a little down the coast.

-Julian, Dick & Anne live within easy cycling distance of Kirrin
+Julian, Dick & Anne live within easy cycling distance of both Kirrin

 End with "Good-bye, Five – it was fun sharing in your